California Documentary Project

 They’re just a few of the stories told by the film, radio, and new media productions we’ve supported through the California Documentary Project (CDP).
 Each adds a new layer to a complex and growing portrait of California.
 Together, they help us better understand who we are and where we live.

-We at Cal Humanities have a long history of supporting exceptional documentaries that have won Emmys, been nominated for Academy Awards, and garnered Peabodys.
+We at California Humanities have a long history of supporting exceptional documentaries that have won Emmys, been nominated for Academy Awards, and garnered Peabodys.
 Through national broadcast, distribution, and film festival screenings, they inspire lively conversation, quiet reflection, and surprising epiphanies.

 What’s your California experience?